 Meta states that AI at Meta is ‘our collection of generative AI features and experiences and the models that power them, like Meta AI.’

-Meta has been implementing AI technology across its services recently and has revealed extensive investments in IA infrastructure through the next generation of AI chips, which will be used to support new generative AI products and develop their AI recommendation systems.
+Meta has been implementing AI technology across its services recently and has revealed extensive investments in AI infrastructure through the next generation of AI chips, which will be used to support new generative AI products and develop their AI recommendation systems.

 As part of these advancements, Meta has announced that they’re rolling out a Meta AI assistant across Facebook, Messenger, WhatsApp and Instagram to provide advice and support search queries.
 Currently, this feature isn’t available in the UK or Europe but has been released in the US, Australia, Canada, South Africa, and several more countries.